-- Peer marking is usually introduced towards the end of Key Stage One, unless teachers feel that younger children are particularly ready for this. - Children need to be trained to do this, through modelling with the whole class. - Ground rules (e.g. listening, interruptions, confidentiality, etc.) need to be established with the class. - Pairings need to be carefully thought-out by the teacher this may not always be 'ability-based'.
+- Peer marking is often introduced towards the end of Key Stage One, unless teachers feel that younger children are particularly ready for this. - Children need to be trained to do this, through modelling with the whole class.

-- A dialogue between children is encouraged rather than taking turns to be the teacher.
-They should discuss each other's work together (e.g. 'I think this bit really shows how the character feels, what do you think?' - Teaching children how to be constructively critical about their own work and their peer's work is good practice.
+- Ground rules (e.g. listening, interruptions, confidentiality, etc.) need to be established with the class. - Pairings need to be carefully thought-out by the teacher this may not always be 'ability-based'. - A dialogue between children is encouraged rather than taking turns to be the teacher.
+They should discuss each other's work together (e.g. 'I think this bit really shows how the character feels, what do you think?' - Teaching children how to be constructively critical about their own work and their peer's work is good practise.
 Encouraging pupils to assess how successful they have been in meeting success criteria leads them to recognise what they need to do to improve their work before it is marked by an adult.

-When self- or peer- marking, the children should use purple pens (or pencil at the end of Y1) and are encouraged to use the same marking code used by the class teachers, and need to be trained to do so.
+When self- or peer- marking, the children are encourage to use the same marking code used by the class teachers, and need to be trained to do so.

-4.6 Secretarial Features of Feedback:
+4.5 Secretarial Features of Feedback:

-Spelling, punctuation, grammar etc. are not emphasised for every piece of writing because children cannot effectively focus on too many elements at once.
+Spelling, punctuation, grammar etc are not emphasised for every piece of writing because children cannot effectively focus on too many elements at once.

 Throughout the writing process, the children should be asked to check for errors themselves.
-This editing should be done in a purple pen/pencil.
+This editing should be done in a purple pen.
 If several children have the same secretarial errors, this should inform assessment and therefore teachers need to plan immediate lessons and/or interventions which address this concept, before moving on with the writing.

-4.7 School Marking Code
+4.6 School Marking Code